-Then we prove the relative compactness of the associated sequence of pulsating front solutions $\left(\left(u_{1,k},u_{2,k}\right)\right)_{k>k^{\star}}$, which will follow from classical parabolic estimates similar to those used by Dancer and his collaborators (see for instance \cite{Dancer_Hilhors}) superposed to some estimates specific to the pulsating front setting.
-This superposition will lead indeed to a stronger compactness result than the one presented in the aforementioned work.
+Then we prove the relative compactness of the associated sequence of pulsating front solutions $\left(\left(u_{1,k},u_{2,k}\right)\right)_{k>k^{\star}}$, which will follow from classical parabolic estimates similar to those used by Dancer and his collaborators (see for instance \cite{Dancer_Hilhors}) supplemented by some estimates specific to the pulsating front setting.
+This supplement will lead indeed to a stronger compactness result than the one presented in the aforementioned work.

 If $c_{\infty}\neq0$, we will see that $\left(\left(u_{1,k},u_{2,k}\right)\right)_{k>k^{\star}}$ is relatively compact if and only if $\left(\left(\varphi_{1,k},\varphi_{2,k}\right)\right)_{k>k^{\star}}$ is relatively compact.
 Moreover, we will show that the compactness result can be improved further thanks to additional pulsating front estimates.